 Some people might wonder why they need a shoe for the gym and have been going just fine in a pair of regular running or tennis shoes.

-Some have flat soles, which may be more of an advantage for a deadlift than a squat.
-Either can be used in both lifts, it just depends on your personal preference.
+Some have flat soles, which is more of an advantage for a deadlift than a squat.
+What heel height you choose depends on your personal preference (deadlifts are awesome, though).

-In shoes that are not designed for lifting, you often lack these features that give you stability and power in the lift.
+Non-lifting shoes often lack these features that give you stability and power.

-This point piggybacks on the above nicely!
+This point piggybacks on the above nicely.
 There’s a reason that different shoes exist for different activities, right?
-A pair of cleats for soccer/baseball/football allows the player’s foot to be supported and dig into the ground.
+You definitely wouldn’t wear a soccer cleat to do some squatting in.

-A tennis shoe provides a stable footing and braces the ankle to prevent it from rolling.
-So why not wear a dedicated shoe for lifting weights?
 It’s the exact same principle.
-If you want solid performance in the gym, having bodybuilding shoes is a must.
+If you want solid performance in the gym, having quality lifting shoes is a must.

 Even more reasons to have the best shoes for lifting weights

 I consider them extremely important for anyone even remotely interested in going to the gym.